Shakira: Philanthropy, humanitarian work and politics

 In July 2017, Shakira sang with Chris Martin at the Global Citizen Festival in Hamburg.
-The aims of the periodic event were to secure funding commitments and other support for action on key issues, such as access to education, food security, and women's rights worldwide.
-According to Global Citizen (2025), Shakira "continues to be a powerful voice in the movement to Defeat Poverty and Defend the Planet".
+The aims of the periodic event were to secure support for issues such as access to education, food security, and women's rights.
 She was among the personalities who joined the FIFA Global Citizen Education Fund's Advisory Board in October 2025.
-The fund was a result of Global Citizen's partnership with FIFA in anticipation of the 2026 FIFA World Cup.
+The fund was a result of Global Citizen's partnership with FIFA established in anticipation of the 2026 FIFA World Cup.
+Royalties from Shakira's World Cup single "Dai Dai" go to the FIFA Global Citizen Education Fund.

 On 2 November 2018, during a visit to her birthplace Barranquilla concerning the construction of a school through her foundation, Shakira spoke about the educational policies of government of President Iván Duque of Colombia.
-She argued against the government's intentions to reduce the national education budget from 13% to 7%, saying, "This is unacceptable.
-It shows that instead of progressing forward we are moving backward.
-We need to invest more in education and we need to build more schools in places where there are none."
 She also talked about social inequality and the resulting absence of schooling for many children.

 In April 2020, the World Literacy Foundation announced Shakira as the recipient of the 2020 Global Literacy Award for "her significant contribution to the improvement of literacy for disadvantaged children around the world".
-"While her success in the music and performance industry has taken the world by storm, her support for children's literacy and education has only improved and gained traction over the years", in the world where illiteracy is an acute global crisis, stressed the foundation.
 In May 2020, Shakira donated more than 50,000 face masks and ten respirators to combat the COVID-19 pandemic in her hometown of Barranquilla.
 In October 2020, she was appointed by Prince William, Duke of Cambridge a member of the Earthshot Prize Council, to decide on prizes ("environment Nobel") for five environmental pioneers per year, individuals or organizations, providing them with funds needed to further their work on problems impacting the environment.
 During the 2021 Colombian protests, Shakira condemned the violence and demanded from President Iván Duque to "immediately stop the human rights violations" and "restitute the value of human life above any political interest".